fernandollisboa/blogpost-roo/BLOGPOST.md

 *Roo* provide us with multiple ways to interact with our imported data, the best one is up to you, it can depend on your business logic, data format and so on, we'll present some ways, but check out the [official docs](https://www.rubydoc.info/gems/roo) to know what fits better for you

-We can access some important information about our spreadsheet object, some of this information has already been given to us with the '.info()' method, but it is useful to access this values directly, e.g:
+We can access some important information about our spreadsheet object, some of this information has already been given to us with the *.info* method, but it can be useful to access these values directly, e.g:
 ```rb
 spreadsheet.first_row
 # => 1